 - Suppress data that has been found to be unreliable (for example, hard-bounced contact in email marketing).

-Other ways of maintaining data reliability include keeping an update of logs made to your database, integrating data from multiple departments, ensuring that data is normalized, establishing data quality standards, and creating a plan for data correction.
+Other ways of maintaining data reliability include keeping an update of logs made to your database, integrating data from multiple departments, ensuring that data is normalized, establishing data quality standards, and creating a plan for data correction and data is secured at your business’ colocation data center or servers.

 3 Reasons You Should Invest in Data Reliability